-London’s skyscraper, The Shard, designed by architect Renzo Piano is also an amazing visitor attraction.
+London’s skyscraper, The Shard, designed by architect Renzo Piano is an amazing visitor attraction.
 ‘The View from the Shard’ on floors 69-72 is the only place where it is possible to see all of London at once.
 The 360 degree panoramic takes in the Tower of London, St Paul’s Cathedral, Big Ben, Buckingham Palace, Battersea Power Station, Wembley Stadium and the Olympic Park.
-I went along on the grey and mizzy opening day to see how many London landmarks I could spot.
+I visited the Shard on a grey and mizzy opening day to see how many London landmarks I could spot.

 I love looking down on the world from way up high – be it from a hot air balloon, a plane window or the highest of buildings.
 I’ve viewed Paris from the Eiffel Tower, Toronto and its islands from the CN Tower, New York from the observation deck of the World Trade Centre and Las Vegas, The Grand Canyon and Rio de Janeiro by helicopter.
 Obviously I don’t suffer from vertigo.
 When I heard about The View from the Shard I knew instantly that I had to see my capital city from its highest point.